canvasxyz/canvas/docs/index.md

 - Actions define mutations that users can make to the database, like API routes.

 By embedding your application logic in the database, we enable each peer to validate the full history of your application.

-Applications are fully local-first, without any dependency on a central server.
+Applications are local-first, without any dependency on a server.

-To run your contract, include it in your application, using React hooks.
-Or, run it from the command line:
+To run your contract, include it in your frontend using React hooks, or run it from the command line:

 ```sh
 canvas run contract.ts --topic example